-Air Permit Public Notices
+Air Quality Public Notice

 Some issues EGLE cannot consider include popularity of the action, emission sources that are not part of the action, indoor air pollution, traffic, hours of operation, noises and lighting, and zoning issues.

 The law requires EGLE to gather public input on some actions and use it during the decision-making process.
 Public comments are a very important part of making sure the decisions have been thoroughly reviewed and all aspects considered.
 Based on comments received during the public comment period, EGLE may complete the action as proposed, deny the action, or revise the action.

 The air permitting program requires industry to ensure new or air emission sources meet the regulations when they are built or when certain changes are requested.
 An air permit is required before the installation, or the changes can be made.
 These preconstruction air permits are commonly referred to as a "Permit to Install" (PTI).
 PTI applications may be put out for public comment for a variety of reasons, such as the level of pollutants being requested or because the application is of public interest.